 Affective: The way you feel about the way you look, concerning your weight, shape, and appearance.

-Cognitive: The thoughts and beliefs you have about your body e.g. I would feel better about myself if I was thinner.
+Cognitive: The thoughts and beliefs you have about your body, e.g., I would feel better about myself if I were thinner.

-Behavioral: The things you do concerning how you perceive yourself e.g. if you’re insecure about your body you may engage in destructive behaviors, such as disordered eating and excessive exercise in the hope it will change how you see yourself.
+Behavioral: The things you do concerning how you perceive yourself, e.g., if you’re insecure about your body, you may engage in destructive behaviors, such as disordered eating and excessive exercise, in the hope that it will change how you see yourself.
 Or you may isolate yourself from others as you’re embarrassed about how you look.
-(3)

-Research shows that body insecurity can lead to mentally and physically unhealthy habits, which can include: (4)
+Research shows that body insecurity can lead to mentally and physically unhealthy habits, which can include:3

-Disordered eating, including restriction, binging, and purging behaviors
+Disordered eating, including restriction, bingeing, and purging behaviors

 Body image is complex, rarely being as simple as “I like” or “I don’t like” my body.
-You begin forming your perceptions about your body’s health, functionality, acceptability, and attractiveness in early childhood.
-(2) Your body image continues to evolve as you age and is influenced by feedback from family, peers, friends, etc.
+You begin to form perceptions of your body’s health, functionality, acceptability, and attractiveness in early childhood.
+Body image continues to evolve with age and is influenced by feedback from family, peers, and friends.

-Several factors usually contribute to the development of body insecurity.
+Several factors usually contribute to the development of body insecurity and body image concerns.
 In today’s society, the media plays a key role in how people perceive themselves.
 Through TV, the internet, magazines, and advertising, people are bombarded with images of unrealistic and unattainable beauty standards.

-Other factors that may contribute to body insecurity include: (2,3)
+Other factors that may contribute to body insecurity include:2

 Gender: Adolescent girls are generally believed to have higher levels of body insecurity.
-However, recent research has shown that levels of body satisfaction in adolescent boys are rapidly approaching those of girls.
-People who are intersex, transgender, and/or non-binary also have high levels of body insecurity, which can also be caused by experiences of gender dysphoria.
+However, recent research indicates that body satisfaction among adolescent boys is rapidly approaching that of girls.
+People who are intersex, transgender, and/or nonbinary also have high levels of body insecurity, which can also be caused by experiences of gender dysphoria.

 Age: Late childhood and adolescence are particularly crucial periods when it comes to forming beliefs about body image.
 However, body insecurity can affect people throughout their lifetime.